Otago University used to prop up puberty blocker claims

 “There is a lack of evidence around the impacts of bone mineral density for those who do not receive new sex hormones.”

-Perhaps the two literature review summaries were written by different people who disagree on the literature review's findings?
-Its hard to know when the review does not exist publically.
+Perhaps the two literature review summaries were written by different people who disagree on the literature review’s findings?
+It is hard to know when the review does not exist publicly.
 In any case, the claim that bone density recovers from puberty blockers under all circumstances has gone halfway round the world, while the truth is still getting its shoes on.

 Conflicts of Interest